data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 ## Next session

-> 📖 Our next sessions will on 11th and 26th November - tickets are available [here][], or keep an eye out for our [newsletter][LINK-TO-NEWSLETTER] to hear more.
+> 📖 Our next sessions will on 11th and 26th November - details available [here](./Sessions/2025/11-25-session.md), or keep an eye out for our [newsletter][LINK-TO-NEWSLETTER] to hear more.

 ## Who are we?